Inside Sales vs. Outside Sales: How Are They Different?

 Inside sales vs. outside sales salary

-The average annual salary for an inside salesperson in the US is $63,991, while the average salary for an outside salesperson is $100,429 [1, 2].
+The average annual salary for an inside salesperson in the US is $54,430, while the average salary for an outside salesperson is $105,991 [1, 2].
 Outside salespeople typically work on higher-value deals, which may result in a higher salary.
-Some inside sales jobs have salaries equivalent to outside sales because of commission, such as IT software sales.
-It's common for sales representatives to be paid a lower base salary because of the potential for high commissions (or getting paid a certain amount for each sales deal closed).
+Some inside sales jobs, such as IT software sales, have salaries equivalent to outside sales because of commission.

-How to get started in sales
+How to get started in inside sales

 Education